 Wind and Hail Deductible Increases

-Today I want to talk about increasing homeowner’s insurance deductibles, specifically wind and hail deductibles.
-North Texas, is notorious for wind and hailstorms.
+Today, I want to talk about increasing homeowner’s insurance deductibles, specifically wind and hail deductibles.
+North Texas is notorious for wind and hailstorms.
 In fact, most homeowners insurance claims in Texas are related to wind and hail.
 The average age of a roof in the North Texas area is 8 years old.
 Because of the losses associated with wind and hail here, carriers are increasing wind and hail deductibles to 2% or more.
-I’ve had already had conversations with many of our clients about the wind and hail deductible raise.
+I’ve already had conversations with many of our clients about the wind and hail deductible raise.
 Let me explain what that looks like for those just now hearing about it.

 What is a Percentage Deductible?